-Although recreational psychedelic drugs are tightly controlled in many countries, their potential for the treatment of mental health disorders such as depression is tantalizing the biotech and pharma industry.
+Although the recreational use of psychedelic drugs is tightly controlled in many countries, the potential of these compounds for the treatment of mental health disorders such as depression is tantalizing the biotech and pharma industry.

 “If we are able to prove in large, regulatory-standard clinical trials that psychedelic medicines are safe and effective, then regulators will grant licenses for these drugs to be prescribed,” he told me.

 “This is the same path that other well-known controlled drugs such as Ritalin (amphetamine) and Epidiolex (cannabidiol) have gone through in the past and there is no need for drug policy reform to make this happen.”

 As psychedelics players start releasing clinical results in the coming months, more companies and investors across Europe could soon be encouraged to tap into the emerging psychedelics market.
 The field could also undergo a similar expansion to that of medical cannabis, which is recovering from its own decades-long stigma.